 If you suffered an injury in a slip and fall on a wet floor when a warning sign was posted, it could be more difficult– though not impossible– to sue for compensation.
 The property owner or manager has specific responsibilities, and a wet floor sign may fulfill them, providing a defense to your claim.
 However, every situation is unique, so discuss your case with a personal injury attorney to determine whether you have grounds to file a lawsuit.

 A slip and fall lawsuit, like many personal injury cases, is based on negligence.
 To prevail as an injured plaintiff, you must be able to show that the defendant was negligent.

 To show negligence in a slip and fall case, you must be able to prove:

 Each of the above is mandatory.
 If you file a lawsuit but cannot offer evidence on all of them, your case will be dismissed.
-Speak with Los Angeles slip and fall lawyers about whether they are present in your case.
+Speak with a Los Angeles slip and fall lawyer about whether they are present in your case.

 If you prove each necessary element, the defendant may have arguments to avoid liability.
 Some of the more commonly used are:

 Your personal injury lawyer will review your case for potential defenses.
 Based on experience, they will advise you about an anticipated defense and how to address it.